kn9ts/frodo/README.md

 }
 ```

-Ow Yeah!
-Ofcos you saw filters or MiddleWare added js before we initialized the server.
-So you can Create
+## Middleware/Application Filters
-a folder named filter and declare your MiddleWare there, for example the above MiddleWare would look like This
+**Owh Yeah!** Ofcos you saw `filters or MiddleWare` added just before we initialized the server.
+So you can Create a folder named filter and declare your MiddleWare there, for example the above MiddleWare would look like This
 when declared in a file inside the `filters` folder.